Virginia-iGEM/2018-wiki/app/content/Activation.md

 # Structure

 After getting within an order of magnitude for most of our parameters, we were ready to construct the actual model and begin sensitivity testing.
-The structure and code of our model can be separated into five main scripts.
+The structure of our model can be broken into three main parts.

-**Model_Population.m**

-- Holds the initial conditions for all variables.
-- Initializes a matrix of n cells.
+## Population Simulation

-- Initializes a matrix of n “boxes” to store the extracellular AI-2 relevant to each cell.
-This matrix holds the “AO” parameter for each cell (see the Cellular Equations).
+This section holds an matrix of n cell and another of n “locations” to store the extracellular AI-2 relevant to each cell.
+The boundary conditions are also defined in this section, and can be either Dirilecht or Neumann.
+Dirilecht boundary conditions allow AI-2 to diffuse past the boundary of cells.
-- Sets the boundary conditions for diffusion.
-	- Dirilecht - allows AI-2 to diffuse past the boundary of cells.
 This models an open system.
-	- Neumann - keeps AI-2 from diffusing away past the boundary of cells.
+Neumann boundary conditions keep AI-2 from diffusing away past the boundary of cells.
 This models a closed system.
-- Calls Structure.m with the matrix of cells and the matrix of extracellular AI-2 as inputs.

-**Structure.m**
-- Calls Cellular_Function.m for all cells at every time step with extracellular AI-2 matrix as input.
-- Calls Diffusion.m at every time step to update the extracellular AI-2 matrix.
-- At each timestep, logs the values of the parameters in each cell and the state of the extracellular AI-2 matrix.
-This data will be used later for analysis.

-**Cellular_Function.m**
+At every time step, this section makes a call to each of the other sections of the model.
+Simulation uses Cellular Dynamics to update the concentration of each variable for all cells, then uses Diffusion to update the AI-2 concentration outside of each cell

+## Cellular Dynamics

-- Contains the system of 23 interdependent differential equations which define how each of the concentrations of molecules in the cell change from one timestep to another.
-Each differential equation corresponds to a parameter we have incorporated into our model.
+This section of the model contains the system of 23 interdependent differential equations which define how each of the concentrations of molecules in the cell change from one timestep to another.
+Each differential equation corresponds to a variable we have incorporated into our model.
+The differential equations can be quickly edited to incorporate pSQS enhancement and response edits to the system.
+These equations can be found here.

-**Diffusion.m**
+## Diffusion

-- Defines how extracellular AI-2 moves from block to block through each time step
+This section of the model contains the equation for a numerical solution to finite element diffusion.
+It defines how extracellular AI-2 moves from block to block through each time step

-**Analyze_Model.m**
-- Allows the user to produce graphs of the average and standard deviation of each parameter across all cells over time.
-- Allows user to produce a heat mat showing AI-2 diffusion and lsr activation of each cell with an interactive slider to observe changes over time

 # Sensitivity Testing
-Engineering design cycle:
-Identify and demonstrate understanding of the problem
-- Gather data (and cite sources) and recognize unknowns and constraints
-- Select applicable guiding principles and theories
-- List assumptions, approximations and simplifications
-- Establish quantifiable measures of success
-- Show how the problem was solved
-- Validate the results
-- Communicate the solution

 After finishing the code for our model and populating the Diffusion.m and Cellular_Function.m files with our diffusion equation and cellular equations, respectively, we had a working model.
-However, when we ran the model using the parameter values we had found by searching through literature, we did not get the results or dynamics we expected.
-This divergence from previous work (Quan et al. 2016) and experimental data was expected, since some of the parameter values were only broad approximations or completely unknown.
-To determine the correct value (or order of magnitude for most cases) of the unknown or dubious parameters, we designed an iterative process of sensitivity testing, keeping the engineering design cycle in mind when planning and analyzing each round of tests.
+However, when we ran the model using the parameter values we found searching through literature, we did not get the correct results or dynamics.
+However, this divergence from previous work (Quan et al. 2016) and experimental data was expected, since some of the parameter values were only broad approximations or completely unknown.
+To determine the correct value (or correct order of magnitude for most cases) of the unknown parameters, we designed an iterative process of sensitivity testing, keeping the **engineering design cycle** in mind when planning and analyzing each round of tests, as exemplified with bolded text.

-A sensitivity test is an analysis of how much impact a change in a parameter will have the results of a model.
-All of our tests were done without introducing any synthetic changes to the model.
-We optimized the model’s parameters using these “wild type” runs because expected results were available for them from previous work (Quan et al. 2016).For a description and graphic of the previous work we were trying to replicate, see see Section I of results.
+A sensitivity test is an analysis of how much impact changing a parameter will have on the results of a model.
+All of our tests were done without incorporating any synthetic changes into the model.
+We optimized the model’s parameters using these “wild type” runs because previous research provided expected results for them (Quan et al. 2016).
+For a description and graphic of the previous work we were trying to replicate, see Section I of results.

-For our first round of tests, we ran the model with the initial parameter values, studied the dynamics of the runs, and made hypotheses about which parameters would need to be changed, and how, to drive the dynamics of the system toward that of previous work (Quan et al. 2016).
-Once we identified the parameters we suspected most impacted the results, we designed a set tests to run.
+For our first round of tests, we ran the model with the initial parameter values, **studied the dynamics** of the runs, and **made hypotheses** about which parameters would need to be changed to drive the dynamics of the system toward that of previous work.
+Once we identified the parameters we suspected most impacted the results, we **developed a set of tests** to run, each of which changed only one or two variables so that we could attribute any changes in the dynamics to a single variable.

+For each subsequent round of sensitivity testing, we analyzed the results of the previous round and **compared it to the expected results**.
+If some parameter’s new value clearly brought the dynamics closer to what is expected, we made it the new default value for future tests.
+Then, we repeated the process of **designing tests** for new parameters, **analyzing the results** of these tests, **comparing them to previous research**, and **updating the default parameter values**.
+We repeated this iterative process of updating the model through sensitivity testing 10 times, until the **default values showed similar dynamics to that of previous research.**

+This successful model of the wild type made it possible to simulate the effects of any possible combination of sQS edits to the system.

-# Simulation & Results
+# Simulations and Results

 ## Section I: Characterization

-<h5>Characterization and Comparison of QS Response Topologies</h5>
+<h5>Characterization and Comparison of Quorum Sensing</h5>

 In a 2016 study by Quan et al, the molecular dynamics of quorum activation in the Lsr operon were modeled in a system of differential equations.
 The results of this model are depicted in Figure 2 and illustrate the qualitative dynamics of quorum activation with normalized concentration curves of extracellular AI-2, phosphorylated AI-2 (AI2-P) and the gene induction of the lsr operon (lsrACDBFG).